imanebosch/dphworld/README.md

 # dpworld

-Small data platform architecture for AWS for practice
+A simple AWS-based data platform architecture designed for learning and practice.

 ## Table of Contents